timombre/face_recognition_only_cpp/README.md

 ## WIP

--The accuracy is very low, needs alignement implementation (in progress)
+-The accuracy is still low, needs better alignment implementation (in progress)